 |17:30||Champion Bumper||Envoi Allen 2/1|

-Cheltenham Festival Day Two Wednesday
+What are the Cheltenham Festival tips for Day Two Wednesday?

 Wednesday 13 March brought us many more delights with another seven-race card headlined by the Queen Mother Champion Chase, one we had all been looking forward to in the build-up.